aws-samples/flux-eks-gitops-config/README.md

       export CLUSTER_ENVIRONMENT=production
     ```

-5. Verify that your stagging cluster satisfies the prerequisites with:
+6. Verify that your stagging cluster satisfies the prerequisites with:
     ```bash
       flux check --pre
     ```

-6. You can now bootstrap your cluster with Flux CLI.
+7. You can now bootstrap your cluster with Flux CLI.
     ```bash
       flux bootstrap github --owner=${GITHUB_USER} --repository=${GITHUB_REPO} --branch=main --path=clusters/${CLUSTER_ENVIRONMENT} --personal
     ```

     The bootstrap command commits the manifests for the Flux components in `clusters/${CLUSTER_ENVIRONMENT}/flux-system` directory and creates a deploy key with read-only access on GitHub,    so   it can pull changes inside the cluster.

-7. Confirm that Flux has finished applying the configuration to your cluster (it will take 3 or 4 minutes to sync everything):
+8. Confirm that Flux has finished applying the configuration to your cluster (it will take 5 - 7 minutes to sync everything):
     ```bash
       $ flux get kustomization
       NAME                READY MESSAGE                                                           REVISION                                        SUSPENDED